2023 State Guide to Scattering Ashes - Texas Edition

 - From the Air - In Texas, as with most other states, there are no laws restricting scattering a loved one’s ashes from an airplane.
 Through the cremation process, ashes are harmless, and therefore, there are no issues releasing them from the sky.
 It’s important to simply hang on to the urn or other container holding the ashes during scattering as U.S. aviation laws prohibits dropping any objects from the sky that could potentially inflict harm on people or property.

-How to Scatter Ashes?
+How to Scatter Ashes in Texas?

 With the growing number of people choosing cremation and more people looking to have their ashes scattered, urns have recently been developed that are designed to scatter.
 These types of urns are typically a long cylindrical shape, so people can scatter away from their body.
 This helps prevent having the ashes blow back on the person scattering.